GLOBAL MARKETS-Weak China data hits stocks, stimulus still eyed

 Stock markets' recent rally has been underpinned by comments

-that the central bank was "ready to do whatever it takes to
+bank was "ready to do whatever it takes to preserve the euro,"

 Friday, however, soured the mood.
 In addition, new bank loans in